emonhoque/show-tracker/README.md

 - Select "Going" only = Shows where anyone is going
 - Select "Sarah" + "Maybe" = Shows where Sarah is maybe attending

+### Music Releases Feature
+The app now includes a community-driven music releases tracking system:

+#### Adding Artists
+1. Go to the "Releases" tab
+2. Click "Add Artist" to search for artists via Spotify
+3. Once added, the artist's releases will be visible to all users
+4. Artists are shared across the entire community

+#### Viewing Releases
+- New releases from all tracked artists appear in the Releases tab
+- Shows releases from the last 30 days by default
+- Each release shows artist name, release type (album/single/EP), release date, and Spotify link
+- Releases are automatically fetched and updated

+#### Automatic Updates
+- Set up a cron job to call `/api/cron/check-releases` periodically
+- This checks all tracked artists for new releases
+- New releases are automatically added to the database

 ## Deployment

 The easiest way to deploy is using [Vercel](https://vercel.com/new):